pvcraven/2017_web_security/source/server_certificates/server_certificates.rst

 		:width: 300px
 		:alt: Cupcake Form

-		Example of an unsecure website
+		Example of an unsecure website.
+Even though the information is not extremely sensitive, be cautious on what website you are on and what information is being entered.